 Scarce Earth is a McLaren Vale initiative exploring and celebrating the geological climatic and soil diversity of the region.
 All wines come from a single block, a small plot of land with a unique flavour profile and personality.

-The 2016 Chanticleer Shiraz is made using Shiraz grapes from our Chanticleer Vineyard.
+The 2017 Chanticleer Shiraz is made using Shiraz grapes grown exclusively on our Chanticleer Vineyard.
 It has been hand-made, hand bottled and is unfiltered.
-The wine was open fermented then spent no time in oak to allow the expression of the vineyard in its purest form.
+The wine was open fermented then matured in a mixture of 50% new French and older oak.

 Soil Type: Urrbrae stony loam